 - Create a new landing page to send people to once they've completed your quiz

 - Create each product recommendation as a separate step within your original quiz

 We recommend the latter option because it keeps people engaged and in one place.
 But, it depends on your needs—if you have a lot of copy to add to the recommendations, for instance, then it might be best to move them from a popup and into a landing page for the last step.

 Whichever option you choose, it's easy to quickly add products to your campaign steps with ConvertFlow's products element:

 You can choose to add products into ConvertFlow manually and customize in any way you like.
-Or, if you're a Shopify user, you can simply connect your store and pull in a live feed of your product catalog.
+Or, if you're a Shopify user, you can simply use our Shopify quiz app and connect your store and pull in a live feed of your product catalog.

 You'll be able to filter the product selection by showing products that are either:

 - related to a specific product;